Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `CustomIcon` (string): The custom icon for the status effect. customIcon, jpeg or png. ie wacky.png 64 x 64.
 Use "delete" to remove existing icon.
 - `FlashIcon` (bool): Indicates whether the icon should flash.
 - `CooldownIcon` (bool): Indicates whether the icon is for a cooldown.
+- `Hidden` (bool): Indicates whether the status effect is hidden from the status-effect UI.
 - `Tooltip` (string): The tooltip for the status effect.
 - `Attributes` (StatusEffect.StatusAttribute): The attributes of the status effect.
 None, ColdResistance, DoubleImpactDamage, SailingPower, TamingBoost
 - `StartMessageLoc` (MessageHud.MessageType): The localization message type for the start message.